 Find an OTA Job in your location | Compare Average OTA Salaries by city

 6.)
 Maintain your license by completing state-required continuing education on OT

-Continuing education is necessary in most states; this way you will retain the knowledge you already learned and also become informed of new developments in the world of Occupation Therapy.
-Every state differs when it comes to how many hours of continuing education are needed for each license periods.
+Continuing education is necessary in most states; this way you will retain the knowledge you already learned and also become informed of new developments in the world of Occupational Therapy.
+Every state differs when it comes to how many hours of continuing education are needed for each license period.
 Also, be aware that you will need to pay a fee to renew your license.
 Find your State’s OTA License requirements and application form

 Wrapping Up: How to Become an OTA